ofrsed/ofrsed/README.md

 ## Intro

 I started getting interested in programming while still working as an automation engineer.
 My acquaintance began with Arduino (C++), but then I got interested in Python.
 After some time, the company closed, and I decided to delve even deeper into IT.
 And this is, of course, complete madness 🧐.
-I spent almost a year looking for a job, surviving on Telegram bots, small sites and parsing 🫡 (Press F).
+I spent almost a year looking for a job, surviving on Telegram bots, small sites and parsing :anguished: (Press F).
 Now I am putting my efforts into a cool company.

 ## Language and Tools
 <div>